 Amended and reposted at Lakemba, NSW, on quran-e-hakim.net on 01 April 23.

-This latest edition published at Lakemba, NSW, on quran-e-hakim.com on 01 April 23.
+Published at Lakemba, NSW, on quran-e-hakim.com on 01 April 23 BUT DELETED PENDING A REWRITE.